Yuqi-Zhou/Length_Collapse/README.md

 # Length Collapse
-The implementation for ACL ARR 2025 February Submission: Length-Induced Embedding Collapse in PLM-based Models.
+The implementation for ACL 2025: Length-Induced Embedding Collapse in PLM-based Models.

 ## Quick Start